tonyoconnell/sveltekit-ai-chatbot/README.md

-# create-svelte
+# The Fastest AI

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+Here's the fastest way to deploy an AI app

 ## Creating a project